annaerrichiello/Principal-Component-Analysis/README.md

 ---
 # Principal Components Analysis
 ## Abstract
 This contribution develops an analysis on the dataset 'bad-drivers.csv' (taken from github.com/fivethirtyeight/data) by running the Principal Components Analysis.
-In particular, the study is focused on the different steps in the computation of the principal componets.
+In particular, the keypoints of the study are the different steps in the computation of the principal componets with associated analysis:
+1. Computation of eigenvalues and eigenvectors
+2. Definition of the correlation matrix
-1.How to choose Principal Components
+3. Different methods to choose the principal components
-2.Proportion Variance Explained
-3.Thanks to this it is now possible to consider just three of the principal components, always keeping in mind that the goal is to lower the cross-validation risk estimate.
+4. Analysis of the communality
+5. Computation of scores and loadings.

 #Description of the dataset
 I chose the dataset 'bad-drivers.csv' (taken from github.com/fivethirtyeight/data), that considers data whose sources are: National Highway Traffic Safety Administration and National Association of Insurance Commissioners.
 This folder contains data behind the story 'Dear Mona, Which State Has The Worst Drivers?', where Mona Chalabi, a British data journalist answer some questions about drivers and car accidents in the USA.
 She says that historic data that could indicate where America's worst drivers are: the number of car crashes in each state (especially those where the driver was negligent in some way), how much insurance companies pay out, and how much insurance companies charge drivers.
 The reported variables are:
 .
 State (a specific country in the USA);